 7. Lack of a solid development team

-Building an MVP is an art.
+Building a Minimum Viable Product is an art.
 So, you need a development team that has the right skills and brings value to your project.
 An MVP is a time- and cost-sensitive project.
 It’s also extremely important to the survival of your startup.
-You need to hire expert developers, but also UX/UI designers, testers, and business analysts, project managers.
+You need to hire expert developers, but also UX/UI designers, testers, business analysts, and project managers.
 Otherwise, you risk going over your budget or missing deadlines.
 That can happen because of simple mistakes like too many bugs that need fixing and meetings that could have been an email.

-If you’re looking for a team to help you navigate the world of MVP development and avoid running into these problems, get in touch with us.
-At Mobitouch, we have plenty of experience in helping startups with building MVPs.
+If you’re looking for a team to help you navigate the world of Minimum Viable Product development and avoid running into these problems, get in touch with us.
+At mobitouch, we have plenty of experience in helping startups with building MVPs.
 Our specialists know what it takes to build an MVP that does the job.